Portuguese Course Catalogue

 POR 3421 Review Grammar/Writing II (3).
 Examination of grammatical theory; discussion of the modern essay.
 Practice in the detection and correction of errors in usage.
 The course will focus on current international events as content for informal talks and compositions.

 POR 3500 Luso-Brazilian Culture – GL (3).
 Open to any student who understands Portuguese.
-The development of Portuguese speaking civilizations, with emphasis on either Portugal or Brazil: history, art, music, daily life, impact on other cultures.
+The development of Portuguese-speaking civilizations, with emphasis on either Portugal or Brazil: history, art, music, daily life, and impact on other cultures.

 POR 4480 Twentieth Century Brazilian Novel (3).
 Emphasis on a particular period and/or region, such as the northeast from 1930-1960: Jorge Amado, Raquel de Queiroz, Graciliano Ramos, Lins de Rego; or similar focus.